bacarnik/Snapchat-obrazec/README.md

-Snapchat login in registracija za 1. projektno nalogo
+Replica of Snapchat login form